-The possibilities for securing financial assistance from national funding bodies, including English Heritage and the Heritage Lottery Fund, would be investigated.
-Schemes that focus on commercial properties (to tackle shopfronts in particular) and area projects that will have a significant, regenerative impact (such as the potential improvements to the greens alongside Dawlish Water) would appear the most appropriate.
+The possibilities for securing financial assistance from national funding bodies, including English Heritage and the Heritage Lottery Fund, could be investigated.
+Schemes that focus on commercial properties (to tackle shopfronts in particular) and area projects that will have a significant, regenerative impact (such as the proposed improvements to the river beach, the buildings and quayside spaces nearby and the lanes leading to it) would appear the most appropriate.
+Grade I and II buildings may be eligible for English Heritage Grants.
+Enquiries should be made directly to English Heritage.